-Indeed they do not need much, just to be appreciated and for the other person to be seen to be appreciating.
-The ENFJ works hard at relationships and takes great pleasure in seeing those they care about being happy.
+Indeed, they do not need much—just to be appreciated and to see the recipient appreciating their efforts.
+The ENFJ works hard at relationships and takes great pleasure in seeing those they care about be happy.

-The ENFJ is empathetic and insightful, seeing and making connections between people.
-Action-oriented, and people-centered they make sure that everything is planned, scheduled, organized and people are happy.
+The ENFJ is empathetic and insightful, making connections between people.
+Action-oriented and people-centered, they make sure that everything is planned, scheduled, and organized, and that people are happy.
 ENFJs are emotional but tend to focus on other people, tuning in and bringing incredible empathy and organizational ability to bear.
-This means they can get ‘emotioned out’ themselves as they give so much.
+This means they can get “emotioned out” themselves, as they give so much.

-Whilst the ENFJ will encourage trust and openness they may not
+While ENFJs will encourage trust and openness, they may not

-be so open about how they are feeling, indeed they may not really think about that so focused are they on caring for, and organizing others.
+be so open about how they are feeling; they may not really think about that when they are so focused on caring and organizing for others.
 ENFJs tune into others.
-The twin attributes of insightful caring and organizational ability will mean the ENFJ will see all the interconnections between people, pick up on the cues and work tirelessly to help solve people issues.
-The ENFJ is an enthusiastic champion of people who wants to make sure the needs of the people are and taken care of.
-They are excellent networkers who tune into people and popular among their colleagues.
-Articulate
+The twin attributes of insightful caring and organizational ability will mean the ENFJ will see all the interconnections between people, pick up on the cues, and work tirelessly to help solve people issues.
+The ENFJ is an enthusiastic champion of people who wants to make sure their needs are taken care of.
+They are excellent networkers who tune into people and are popular among their colleagues.

-and confident the ENFJ will be persuasive and tenacious; the one voted the leader or committee chairperson.
-Everyone knows they can depend on the ENFJ who will fight the cause of the people.
-The ENFJ may bite off more that they can chew, as their first priority is to say ‘yes’ and take the pain away for others.
-During such times they may feel weighed down, overwhelmed and underappreciated.
+Articulate and confident, the ENFJ will be persuasive and tenacious—the one voted the leader or committee chairperson.
+Everyone knows they can depend on the ENFJ, who will fight the cause of the people.
+The ENFJ may bite off more that they can chew, as their first priority is to say “yes” and take the pain away for others.
+During such times, they may feel weighed down, overwhelmed, and underappreciated.

 ENFJ at work